 After about 20 minutes, bring them inside and open the foil pack and test a carrot with a fork to see if they are done.
 Be careful as the foil pack holds in a lot of steam so it will be extremely hot.

-Tips for Foil Packet Carrots:
+Tips for Foil Packet Carrots

 • Use Fresh Whole Carrots – I prefer fresh whole carrots for this recipe but you can slice baby carrots if you prefer.

-• Storing leftovers – Refrigerate the leftovers in an air tight container for up to 5 days.
+• Storing leftovers – Refrigerate the leftovers in an airtight container for up to 5 days.
 Reheat in the microwave or on the stove top.

 • Spray the foil – I like to spray the foil with a little cooking spray and go ahead and put olive oil.
 I think it helps the carrots not to stick to the foil.

-How to bake Foil Pack Carrots:
+How to Bake Foil Pack Carrots

 If you prefer or don’t have access to a grill, you can always bake these carrots.
 You would still prepare the carrots as indicated, but just bake it at 400 degrees for the same amount of time.